Organizations - Configuration and Management of Multi-Tenant Use

 You can add additional system user accounts and limit/assign access to just the originations you select.

-Org operators can be members of any number of organization accounts.
-When an org operator logs in, they will only have access to the organizations assigned through the organization selector at the top of the screen.
+Org operators can be a member of any number of organization accounts.
+When an org operator logs in, they will only have access to the originations assigned through the origination selector at top of screen.
 There are two roles for org operators.

 Manager: Can create, edit, or remove objects